 Similar to Betterment, Wealthfront was also established 11 years ago.
 The fact that both robo-advisors have been around for exactly the same time, allows us to make an even better comparison.

+What’s the best investment app?
 Find out which one provides the better service, more competitive fee structure and more advanced functionalities.
-In this Wealthfront review, we will examine the investment apps benefits as well as, why in the recent years, it is slowly leaning towards being named the No. 1 robo-advisory platform.
+In this Wealthfront review, we will examine the benefits and it is leaning towards being named the No. 1 robo-advisory platform.

 What is Wealthfront?